 • One skein of DMC 6-strand embroidery floss in your favorite red

 • One 10x10" piece of linen or other embroidery fabric

 • Embroidery scissors

 • 8" embroidery hoop

 Fold the square of fabric into quarters and mark the center point of the base fabric.
 Center the pattern under the fabric and trace the embroidery design onto the fabric using the water-soluble fabric marking pen.

-If you have difficulty seeing the pattern through the fabric, use a light box, or trace the design by holding the fabric and pattern up to a window.
-You may also wish to use an alternate marking method, such as water-soluble stabilizer.
+If you have difficulty seeing the pattern through the fabric, use a lightbox, or trace the design by holding the fabric and pattern up to a window.
+You may also wish to use an alternate marking method, such as a water-soluble stabilizer.

 Embroider the design using 2 strands of floss in the needle.
 Use the stem stitch for all lines and a French knot for each dot.
 If you are embroidering this at large size, consider working with 3-4 strands for a bolder line.